Density-driven higher-order topological phase transitions in amorphous solids: Numerical simulation

-In Figs.~\ref{fig5}(a) and \ref{fig5}(b), we plot the energy spectrum of the $3$D amorphous lattice with different density $\rho$ in both OBC (marked by bule cirlces) and PBC (marked by red dots).
+In Figs.~\ref{fig5}(a) and \ref{fig5}(b), we plot the energy spectrum of the $3$D amorphous lattice with different densities $\rho$ in both OBC (marked by blue circles) and PBC (marked by red dots).
 For the case of $\rho=0.125$, the system is a topological trivial phase with a small energy gap.
-The corresponding wave functions distribution of the eight eigenstates which are the nearest to zero energy [marked by purple arrows in Fig.~\ref{fig5}(a)] are localized in the bulk, as shown in Fig.~\ref{fig5}(c).
-For another case of $\rho=1$, eight zero energy modes appear in the energy gap.
-The corresponding wave functions distribution of the eight zero energy modes [marked by purple arrow in Fig.~\ref{fig5}(b)] are localized at the eight corners of the lattice, indicating the system is in a higher-order topological phase.
-Thus, it is confirmed that a density-driven topological phase transition form a topological trivial phase to a higher-order topological phase can be realized in the $3$D amorphous system.
+The corresponding wave-function distributions of the eight eigenstates which are the nearest to zero energy [marked by purple arrows in Fig.~\ref{fig5}(a)] are localized in the bulk, as shown in Fig.~\ref{fig5}(c).
+For another case of $\rho=1$, eight zero-energy modes appear in the energy gap.
+The corresponding wave-function distributions of the eight zero-energy modes [marked by the purple arrow in Fig.~\ref{fig5}(b)] are localized at the eight corners of the lattice, indicating the system is in a higher-order topological phase.
+Thus, it is confirmed that a density-driven topological phase transition from a topological trivial phase to a higher-order topological phase can be realized in $3$D amorphous systems.
+Actually, the real-space octupolar moment is a well-defined topological invariant which can characterize the higher-order topological phase in 3D amorphous systems.
+However, due to our limited computing power at this stage, we cannot satisfy the need of computing the topological invariants of 3D systems and will continue to study it in the future.